RodriAF/GovermentDataCrawler/README.md

 ## Purpose of the code

 The main purpose of this code is to add some columns to the dataset that could be usefull for making some insights (graphs, statistics, reports...) of the set of grants and concessions made by the spanish government.
-This insights are part of a bigger project
+This insights are meant to be the data analysis part of a bigger project named [Academy Government Data](https://github.com/empathyco/academy-government-data).

+## Instructions

+### Dataset